Bridges in Bihar: Aguani Ghat Bridge

-This Cable Stayed Bridge connects Aguwani Ghat (Khagaria District) and Sultanganj (Bhagalpur District) by crossing river Ganga in the State of Bihar.
+This cable stayed bridge connects Aguwani Ghat (Khagaria District) and Sultanganj (Bhagalpur District) by crossing river Ganga in the State of Bihar.

-The Project length comprises approach road of 25 km and bridge having length of 3.160 km including Cable Stayed span of 550m (150m+250m+150m).
-After completion, the travelling distance between Darbhanga division and Kosi division would be reduced by 50 km and the distance between Munger and Khagaria would be reduced to 35 km which will result in reduction in overall travel time, reducing traffic congestion, providing smooth connectivity and an alternative route to Vikramshila Setu.
+The project length comprises an approach road of 25 km and a bridge with a length of 3.160 km including a cable stayed span of 550m (150m+250m+150m).
+After completion, the travelling distance between Darbhanga division and Kosi division will be reduced by 50 km and the distance between Munger and Khagaria would be reduced to 35 km which will result in reduction in overall travel time, reducing traffic congestion, providing smooth connectivity and an alternative route to Vikramshila Setu.
 The proposed bridge is located at a distance of around 200 km from Patna.

 The project involves the construction of a 3.16 km four-lane bridge.
 It includes the construction of pedestrian ways, medians and supporting walls, the installation of lighting system, safety and security systems, and the laying of street lines.

 On 10 March 2014 tenders for construction contract were issued, with a submission deadline of 4 April 2014.
 SP Singla Constructions Pvt.
 Ltd has been appointed as construction contractor for the project.
 Rodic Consultants Pvt Ltd has been appointed as consultant and Cube Engitech Consultant Pvt Ltd as design consultant.
 Construction began on 9 March 2015 and are expected to be completed by November 2019.

 On 4 June 2023 the Aguani Ghat experienced a bridge collapse while undergoing repairs.
 Nobody was reported injured.